 In NMOSD, the likelihood of recurrence of disease activity is greater than 90%.
 Attacks in NMOSD can be devastating.
 Prior to the expansion of diagnoses about 50% of those diagnosed with NMOSD and untreated were dependent on a wheelchair and/or functionally blind by 5 years.
 With the advent of the antibody test we have recognized a wide variety of outcomes, but the condition is still considered potentially devastating.
 Therefore, it is generally thought that ongoing treatment with medications that suppress the immune system is necessary.
-There are two FDA-approved medications for maintenance in NMOSD, but anything else that is prescribed is done off-label.
-Soliris®️ (eculizumab) was the first FDA-approved complement inhibitor indicated for the treatment of adults with anti-aquaporin-4 (AQP4) antibody-positive neuromyelitis optica spectrum disorder (NMOSD).
-Uplizna™ (inebilizumab-cdon) has also been granted approval from the U.S. Food and Drug Administration (FDA) for the treatment of neuromyelitis optica spectrum disorder (NMOSD) in adult patients who are anti-aquaporin-4 (AQP4) antibody positive.
+There are three FDA-approved medications for maintenance in NMOSD, but anything else that is prescribed is done off-label.
+Soliris®️ (eculizumab) was the first FDA-approved complement inhibitor indicated for the treatment of adults with anti-aquaporin-4 (AQP4) antibody-positive NMOSD.
+Uplizna™ (inebilizumab-cdon) has also been granted approval from the U.S. Food and Drug Administration (FDA) for the treatment of NMOSD in adult patients who are AQP4 antibody positive.
+Enspryng™ (satralizumab-mwge) is the first and only subcutaneous treatment for adults living with AQP4 antibody positive NMOSD.

 The three off-label therapies currently used in the US are mycophenolate mofetil (CellCept), rituximab (Rituxan), and azathioprine (Imuran).